priyanka-p01/Hotel-Management-System/README.md

  `pip install tk`
  - Install the text to speech converter Python Library: `pip install pyttsx3`

- After doing this, you are good to go ahead and create an own version of a hotel management system.
-'Happy Hacking!'
+ After doing this, you are good to go ahead and create an own version of a hotel management system. `Happy Hacking!`